Sky Box Office: Other PPV offerings

-Sky launched a sister pay-per-view channel in August 2001, Premiership Plus, which shown select football matches from the Premier League live.
-The service closed in 2007 as Sky were forced by the European Union to break their broadcasting monopoly on the competition.
+Sky Box Office's offerings remained unchanged throughout the 2000s.
+In August 2001, Sky launched a pay-per-view Association football service called Premiership Plus, which showed select football matches from the Premier League live.
+It was later shortened to PremPlus and ceased operations in May 2007 when Sky was forced by the European Union to break its broadcasting monopoly on the competition.
 A second sister PPV channel, F1 Digital+, was launched in 2002 in partnership with Formula One Administration Limited to offer extensive live coverage of Formula One races.
 The channel was not successful and closed down at the end of the year after just a single season.